RichardLitt/pundit/README.md

 #Tasks:

 * Look at topic analysis in NLTK and natural (JS equivalent)
+* Look at JAPE and STANDUP
+* Look into CMU's phonetic resource as another resource for puns
 * Input text
 * Find compatible synset database (WordNet?)
 * Replace synset matches